Collaborative Contracting Approach Brings Cost and Schedule Efficiency

 Advanced Work Packaging (AWP) provides the framework to help simplify and manage large capital projects in the construction industry.
 But it’s the early integration of construction with engineering and procurement resources that unlocks the real potential for how AWP can impact project efficiency and success.

-Slow Project Starts Create Inefficiency
+Avoiding Slow Project Starts Creates Efficiencies

+Whether the EPC delivery is using a subcontracted or a direct-hire execution strategy, it’s vital that CM is engaged and driving the AWP program throughout the entire design phase.
 The AWP process allows field teams to engage earlier in the process, gain insight for improved planning outcomes, develop more accurate schedules and achieve better integration through direct sharing from the planning and design phases of the project.

 - Engineering Out Hazards

 As part of an effective AWP planning process, potential hazards are identified early on so procedures can address safety requirements and concerns and teams can be prepared before construction activities begin.
 By including the construction team in the process, safety can be discussed at the outset and greater insight is gained.

 For example, opening discussion on specifically how and when a structure will be erected or piping installed in a construction area during the planning phase brings safety to the forefront of the operations.
 Planning sessions outline what the construction operation entails, including what tools, equipment, access and materials are required; who will be involved; and any potential impacts on other project operations occurring at the same time in the schedule.
 A discussion among members of the complete team adds value to the AWP process, and risk is managed upfront — directly in the plan — so as to not place undue burden at the craft supervision level to react much later in the process without visibility into the whole picture.

 Truly integrating the construction team into complex projects enables everyone to see and understand the project vision.